Lazar (armoured vehicle)

-The LAZAR is a series of armed personnel carriers, designed for various applications and missions, designed and developed by Yugoimport-SDPR.
-There are 3 versions of Lazar family of armoured vehicles: Lazar 1, Lazar 2, and Lazar 3.
+The Lazar is a family of 8×8 wheeled armored personnel carriers (APCs) and infantry fighting vehicles (IFVs) developed by Serbian defense company Yugoimport SDPR.
+Designed for versatility in modern warfare, including anti-terrorism, peacekeeping, and conventional conflicts, the series emphasizes modularity and high mobility.
+The family, named after the Serbian medieval prince Lazar Hrebeljanović, includes three main variants: Lazar 1 (MRAP concept, unveiled in 2008), Lazar 2 (MRAV concept, unveiled in 2013), and Lazar 3 (armored personnel carrier and infantry fighting vehicle, introduced in 2017 and entered serial production in 2020).

+Variants

+Lazar 1

+The first in the Lazar series was officially unveiled in 2008.
+It was designed for mine-resistant troop transport and patrol.
+Features a V-shaped hull for blast protection (STANAG 4569 Level II/III), powered by a 400 hp Cummins diesel engine.
+Armed with a 12.7 mm or 20 mm remote weapon station (RWS).
+Carries 3 crew + 9 troops, with a focus on urban and anti-terrorism operations.

+Project failed to advance to serial production.

 Lazar 2

-Design

-The Multi-Role Armored Vehicle Lazar 2 8×8 is based on modifications of the concept and the technical solutions implemented on the functional model of Lazar vehicle.
-These modifications are carried on with the purpose to further harmonize the basic characteristic of the vehicle with contemporary international trends in the development of families of multi-role armored wheel-type vehicles.
+Lazar 2 was an evolution of Lazar 1, emphasizing modularity and independent suspension.
+The modifications are carried on with the purpose to further harmonize the basic characteristic of the vehicle with contemporary international trends in the development of families of multi-role armored wheel-type vehicles.
 The concept of the first Lazar vehicle represented a combination of the characteristics of MRAP and MRAV (Multirole Armoured Vehicle) type vehicles, while the Lazar 2 is closer to the MRAV concept first of all because of the introduction of independent suspension, which allows the platform to be customized to different roles.
 The concept provides for installation of different types of weapon turrets depending on the purpose of the vehicle.

 The vehicle is equipped with a rear ramp for easier entrance and exit, and has two doors embedded within that ramp for emergency situations.
 It also features a separate door for the driver and commander, located on the driver side.

 It features five bullet proof windows and firing ports on each side of the vehicle, as well as two on the rear of the vehicle.
 This allows the troops inside the vehicle to have a high situational awareness and to engage targets from inside the safety of the vehicle.
 The driver has five cameras, which provide him with a near 360° field of visibility.
 Two are located in front of the driver's hatch, two are covering the sides of the vehicle, and one is installed in the rear of the vehicle to aid with reverse driving.

-In the IFV configuration, it seats three crew members and nine troops.

-Mobility

 The vehicle is powered by a 500 hp engine and features independent suspension for each of its 8×8 powered wheels, ensuring high mobility even in rough terrain.
 France's Texelis supplied axles and suspension systems to Yugoimport for the 8×8 Lazar 2 and 3 APCs (T900 suspension with 24 vehicle sets delivered) and the 4×4 Milosh APC (T700 suspension with 12 vehicle sets delivered) with potential for additional orders.